Review: A Tribe Called Quest's Album, "We Got It From Here…Thank You 4 Your Service"

 Anchored by delicious, rugged guitar work and featuring singer/songwriter Anderson .Paak, ‘Moving Backwards’ is a highlight.
 The tune is laced with carefree and immaculate musical touches from producer Q-Tip.
 Paak contributes a range of moreish harmonies as the song closes out.

 The cosmic combination of rapper Kendrick Lamar and Phife Dawg takes centerstage on ‘Conrad Tokyo’.
 The outlandish rap tune pointedly targets America’s social-economic problems.
 Meanwhile within the cut’s background, producer Q-Tip messes around with experimental ideas before ushering in several loose, artistic music breaks.
 Jack White pops up again on ‘Ego’, which explores the precarious nature of the human persona.
 Spitting about the mental anguish the ego creates, Q-Tip’s worked up, anxious lyrics are reflected in the tune’s trapped, repetitive and frenzied setup.

 Sidestepping Trump for Phife Dawg

-Inexplicably, finale ‘The Donald’ has nothing to do with President-elect Donald Trump - it’s wholly dedicated to the memory of Phife Dawg.
+Inexplicably, finale ‘The Donald’ has nothing to do with President Donald Trump - it’s wholly dedicated to the memory of Phife Dawg.
 Along with a variety of adventurous, intricate musical interludes, ‘The Donald’ climaxes with further singing from Katia Cadet.
 The cut feels organic, unprocessed and unrehearsed.
 It cements the entire album’s reverence for the Tribe’s much-missed, but clearly not forgotten Phife Dawg.